Alcaro/krkrwine/making.md

 But in this case, it doesn't seem like I have any choice.

 I'll have to enumerate the program's windows, and check if there's exactly one visible.
-If yes, and this window has visible child windows, that's the target; if none, multiple, or no children, disable this functionality, to minimize the risk of breaking anything else.
+If yes, and this window has visible child windows, that's the target; if none, or multiple, disable this functionality, to minimize the risk of breaking anything else.

 A few glitches later, mostly caused by forgetting that the original PresentImage does more than just submit the swap chain, and it works.